Writing · MCP infrastructure

 Your n8n execution log shows the MCP node ran.
 It doesn't show what the agent asked the tool to do.
 A 5-minute swap that fixes that.

-The n8n execution log shows the node ran.
+If you run an n8n workflow that calls MCP tools, here's something you've probably hit.
+The execution log shows the MCP Client Tool node ran.
 It doesn't show what the agent asked the tool to do, or what it got back.

-That my friends is a gap.
-If the agent loops, or hits a tool I didn't expect, or sends arguments I wouldn't have approved, the execution log just says "MCP Client Tool: success."
+That's a gap.
+If the agent loops, or hits a tool you didn't expect, or sends arguments you wouldn't have approved, the execution log just says "MCP Client Tool: success."

 What Cordon is